Learned helplessness: Health implications

 People who perceive events as uncontrollable show a variety of symptoms that threaten their mental and physical well-being.
 They experience stress, they often show disruption of emotions demonstrating passivity or aggressivity, and they can also have difficulty performing cognitive tasks such as problem-solving.
-They are less likely to change unhealthy patterns of behavior, causing them, for example, to neglect diet, exercise, and medical treatment.
+They are likely to develop unhealthy patterns of behavior, causing them, for example, to neglect diet, exercise, and medical treatment.

 Depression

-Abnormal and cognitive psychologists have found a strong correlation between depression-like symptoms and learned helplessness in laboratory animals.
-Steven Maier, a professor from the University of Colorado, states that a model of depression could be caused by "impaired medial prefrontal cortical inhibitory control over stress-responsive limbic and brainstem structures."
-Comorbidity between psychological disorders and learned helplessness may be due to stressful events.
-Maier also mentions depression may not be the only mental illness that this involves, which could link to other mental illnesses.
-Similarly, the National Institutes of Health, in 2021, looked at a wide range of depressive models.
-It highlights the learned helplessness model.
-The model allows one to predict depressive symptoms because of its high rates of overlap with post-traumatic stress disorder and major depressive disorder, which is the leading research in the article, "Overlapping neurobiology of learned helplessness and conditioned defeat: Implications for PTSD and mood disorders."
+Abnormal psychologists and cognitive psychologists have found a strong correlation between depression-like symptoms and learned helplessness in laboratory animals.
+Steven Maier, a professor at the University of Colorado, states that one model of depression might be caused by "impaired medial prefrontal cortical inhibitory control over stress-responsive limbic and brainstem structures."
+Comorbidity between many psychological disorders and learned helplessness may be due to stressful events.
+Similarly, the National Institutes of Health, in 2021, looked at a wide range of depressive models, focusing on the learned helplessness model.
+They found that the learned helplessness model allows one to predict depressive symptoms because of its high rate of overlap with post-traumatic stress disorder, and major depressive disorder."